TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-dashboard/data-storage-configuration.md

 ---

 As well as SQL platform support, we have introduced 4 separate data storage layers.
 You can configure each layer separately to use one of our supported database platforms, or use a single platform for all layers.
 The data storage layers are as follows:
-1. `main` storage for APIs, Policies, Users, User Groups.
+1. *Main*: Storage for Tyk configurations, including: APIs, Policies, Users, User Groups.
-2. `analytics` used for displaying all charts and analytics screens.
+2. *Aggregate Analytics*: Used for displaying all charts and analytics in Dashboard.
-3. `logs` log storage as used in the log browser page.
+3. *Logs*: Used to display raw analytics when detailed logging is available.
+This includes: request, response logs etc. that is available from the Tyk Dashboard log browser page.
-4. `uptime` storing uptime tests analytics.
+4. *Uptime* Used to store uptime test analytics.

 Being extensible, Tyk supports storing this data across different databases (MongoDB, MySQL and PostgreSQL).
 For example, Tyk can be configured to store analytics in PostgreSQL, logs in MongoDB and uptime data in MySQL.